-\All general education and core courses with an asterisk and all major and elective courses must be passed with at least a "C" grade.
+^{}All general education with an asterisk and all core and major courses must be passed with at least a "C" grade.

 GENERAL EDUCATION DEPARTMENT

 The General Education Program is comprised by a core of courses that are required in all of our undergraduate programs.
 They are designed to develop in our graduates the skills, knowledge and attitudes necessary to function as responsible citizens in contemporary society, and with a commitment for continuous learning throughout their whole life.